pganssle-talks/pytexas-2020-upstream-bugs/_posts/0000-04-05-monkey-patching.md

 - May fix the issue in *other* code you don't control.
 <br/>

+Notes:

+So, how does this help us?
+Obviously it's cool that we can break the hash of fraction objects, but how does that help us fix bugs?

+Well, looking back at our `pandas` example, we could implement our wrapper instead like this — detect that we are affected by the bug, and if so modify `DataFrame` so that the `agg` method calls our function, rather than changing all the call sites.

+This also can fix the issue globally and transparently.
+Rather than having to change all the code in your application to use wrapper functions, you can just directly fix the method that's causing you problems, and then remove the monkey patch when the bug is fixed.
+This will also fix the bug for everyone in your current runtime as well, including other code you don't control.

+S: 1m
+T: 14:50

 --

 # Why is this a terrible idea?